Loading...

 The purpose of this macro is to help programmers find bugs in their programs.

-If NDEBUG and DEBUG_ASSERT_VERBOSE are not defined, a failed assertion generates output similar to:
+A failed assertion generates output similar to:

-FAILED ASSERTION.
+0x89abcdef => FAILED ASSERTION.

 Where 0x89abcdef is an address.
 This address can be used with tools like addr2line (or e.g. arm-none-eabi-addr2line for ARM-based code), objdump, or gdb (with the command info line *(0x89abcdef)) to identify the line the assertion failed in.

-If the backtrace module is enabled (and implemented for architecture in use) a backtrace will be printed in addition to the location of the failed assertion.
+If the backtrace module is enabled (and implemented for the architecture in use) a backtrace will be printed in addition to the location of the failed assertion.

 If DEBUG_ASSERT_BREAKPOINT is defined, the execution will stop on a failed assertion instead of producing the above output.
 If the architecture defines the macro DEBUG_BREAKPOINT, a breakpoint is inserted and the execution is stopped directly in the debugger.
 Otherwise the execution stops in an endless while loop.